denizderman/eventpage/README.md

 # eventpage
 Example event page build from scratch based on a PDF project provided.
+To see the page please visit: https://denizderman.github.io/eventpage/